SQL Server stored procedure if exists update else insert

 END

-In the above procedure, we have declared 5 input parameters and first, we are checking the existence of the record using the email parameter.
-And based upon the existence, we are running the update or insert statement.
+In the above procedure, we have declared five input parameters, and first, we check the existence of the record using the email parameter.
+Based on this fact, we are running the update or insert statement.

-The procedure will return a print statement based upon the action performed by the stored procedure.
+The procedure will return a print statement based on the action performed by the stored procedure.

-Let’s try to execute this procedure by providing an existing email id and update the country field.
-And also try to execute the procedure by providing a new record.
+Let’s try to execute this procedure by providing an existing email id and updating the country field.
+Also, try to execute the procedure by providing a new record.

 USE [sqlserverguides]